UniMath/agda-unimath/src/foundation/transport-split-type-families.lagda.md

     is-prop-is-proof-irrelevant is-proof-irrelevant-is-transport-split
 ```

-### Transport-split type families are embeddings as maps
+### Type families are transport-split if and only if they are embeddings as maps

 ```agda
 module _